enjeck/mastra-ai-agent/blog.md

 ### Workflows

 Next, we used Mastra's Agent system to define the agent, giving it instructions on how to handle requests and which tools available.
-Here, it is important to provide detailed instructions (prompts) that guide the agent on how to handle requests correctly.
+We need to give it a persona and specific instructions on how to handle requests.
+The key pattern here is providing a set of prioritized rules in the system instructions.
+We explicitly tell the agent to "verify first" before taking destructive actions.

 We created [src/mastra/agents/agent.ts](src/mastra/agents/agent.ts):